bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 * Use `netapp-file-standard` persistent volumes for small storage.
 You can find out more about persistent volume claims in our [Platform Storage](../platform-architecture-reference/platform-storage.md) documentation

 * Choose OCIO Object Storage for large-scale file storage (more than 100Gi) or user-uploaded files.
-You can find out more about provisioning an object storage bucket from your ministry DevOps specialist, or from the [#object-storage](https://chat.developer.gov.bc.ca/channel/object-storage)  channel on RocketChat.
+You can find out more about provisioning an object storage bucket from your ministry DevOps specialist, or from the [ObjectSoorage-howto](https://teams.microsoft.com/l/channel/19%3A86f2515b43354346ac7255fcafb75766%40thread.tacv2/ObjectStorage-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc)  channel on MS Teams.

 * Avoid storing files in a database (also known as "blobs"), as it degrades performance.
 Instead, store your files according to the recommendations in the previous two points, and then reference file locations in a database table.
 This approach allows you to leverage the powerful querying capabilities of a database without burdening the database storage with unsuitable data.